Allen3857/HW6-of-Embedded-System/README.md

 ###################################################

 #################### **Problem 6-3** ####################
 In this part, we choose D2 and D3 as pin1 and pin2, respectively.
 If the buffer is half-filled, toggle pin1; if the buffer is filled, toggle pin2.

+Note that after the buffer is full, use "BSP_AUDIO_IN_Stop" function and call the eventqueue.
 ###################################################